nkh/P6-Data-Dump-Tree/README.md

 AUTHOR
 ======

 Nadim ibn hamouda el Khemir https://github.com/nkh

 LICENSE
 =======

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl6 itself.

 SEE-ALSO
 ========

+README.md in the example directory

+Perl 5:

-P5: Data::TreeDumper
+  * Data::TreeDumper

+Perl 6:

+  * Data::Dump

-P6:  Data::Dump Pretty:Printer
+  * Pretty:Printer